slz37/Ellipsometry-Solver/README.md

 These values can be used with equations from https://jameslandry.files.wordpress.com/2012/02/09-appendix-b.pdf to numerically solve for the selected parameters.
 It will then output the value, MSE, and a plot of the fit along with the data gathered.

 Current status: Should work for single layer films (substrate + top layer), e.g. MgB2 on SiC, for fitting any combination of n, k, d of the top layer.
-Currently working on implementing this for double layer films (substrate + mid + top layer), e.g. MgO on MgB2 on SiC, and possibly generalizing to any n-layer film.
+Functionality for double layer films (substrate + mid + top layer), e.g. MgO on MgB2 on SiC, has now also been introduced.
+Next step is to generalize to any n-layer film.

 A single layer example is provided.
 The test.py script inside 4.19.16 fresh folder should be run without any changes necessary.
-A double layer example is also provided despite the code not being able to numerically solve this scenario yet.
-Output should look like below:
+Similarly, a double layer example is also provided.
+Output for the single layer should look like below:

 ```
 MgB2: